Russia national rugby union team: Background and development

-The first game played by the new Russian national team took place on June 6, 1992, when Russia beat the Barbarians 27–23.
-Russia's first game against a full IRB member was versus Belgium four months later in the 1992/4 FIRA-AER European Trophy.
-That edition of the tournament saw Russia secure its first, and to-date only, win over Georgia.
-Russia continued to participate until realignment of FIRA-AER competitions in 2000.
+The first game played by the new Russian national team took place on 6 June 1992, when Russia beat Barbarian FC by 27–23.
+Russia's first game against a full IRB member was against Belgium four months later, as part of the 1992–1994 FIRA Trophy.
+This was Russia's first participation in Rugby World Cup qualifying.
+The tournament also saw the team secure its first win over its rival Georgia.
+Russia continued to participate until the realignment of FIRA-AER competitions in 2000.
+There was a decline in rugby union during the 1990s, when only Olympic sports continued to receive funding from the Russian government.
+Professional clubs in Moscow and elsewhere closed down, and the sport largely became limited to Krasnoyarsk in Siberia, the traditional heartland of Russian rugby.
+There was also a lack of qualified coaches and referees.

-The Russian national side has since played its regular competitive rugby in FIRA-AER's European Nations Cup, the second level mirror tournament to the Six Nations.
-Russia replaced Morocco in the top tier in 2001 and have stayed there ever since.
-The Russian side has yet to win the title.
+Russia is designated as a Tier 2 union, and has played its regular competitive rugby in FIRA-AER's European Nations Cup from 2000, the second level mirror tournament to the Six Nations.
 The team has played in the now-defunct Superpowers Cup, winning the tournament once, the Nations Cup, the Churchill Cup, and most recently the IRB's International Rugby Series.
-The RUR attempted to gain greater participation in the autumn test window, and was being integrated into World Rugby's global test match schedule.
+The Rugby Union of Russia attempted to gain greater participation in the autumn test window, and was being integrated into World Rugby's global test match schedule.
+Russia initially qualified for the 2003 Rugby World Cup by defeating Spain in the repechage, but was disqualified by the IRB for having three South Africans on the squad who were not eligible to represent Russia.
+The RUR claimed they were eligible by ancestry, but did not produce documentation deemed acceptable by the IRB, and Spain were re-instated in qualification in Russia's place.
+The team did well enough in regionals to reach a play-off with Italy for the 2007 Rugby World Cup, but lost the match.